Philip Martin (Neighbours): Storylines

 Philip and Julie's marriage continues to go from bad to worse, but they decide to go away on a Murder Mystery weekend with several neighbours.
 Things are still tense.
 The next day, neighbour Cheryl Stark (Caroline Gillmer) discovers Julie's body at the foot of the stairs.
 Julie lies comatose in hospital for several days and Philip keeps a bedside vigil.
 Julie dies and Philip is grief-stricken.
 He is subsequently arrested at Julie's cremation and charged with her murder.
 Debbie eventually reveals that she saw Julie fall from the top balcony of the hotel whilst drunk the night before her body was discovered.
 Philip is then exonerated and falls into a depression and begins drinking.
 After being arrested for drink-driving and learning that Hannah had an accident while he was drunk, Philip begins to pull himself together.

 With Julie dead and Michael and Debbie gone, Philip relies on help from Helen to bring up Hannah.
 Philip begins a relationship with Jen Handley, which Hannah is ecstatic about.
 However, the relationship later ends.
 Shortly after Helen suffers a stroke and is hospitalised, Philip meets Ruth Wilkinson, the mother of Hannah's ex-boyfriend, Lance (Andrew Bibby) and they clash over Helen's care.
 Philip and Ruth kiss on Christmas Day 1996, which is witnessed by Lance who handles it badly.
 Eventually, all their respective children accept the couple.
-Philip and Ruth's relationship goes through several tests including Helen's death in 1997, Philip's proposal seconds before Ruth's other son, Ben Atkins (Brett Cousins) is injured in a racing car accident and Ruth's breast cancer scare.
+Philip and Ruth's relationship goes through several tests including Helen's death, Philip's proposal seconds before Ruth's other son, Ben Atkins (Brett Cousins) is injured in a racing car accident and Ruth's breast cancer scare.
 The couple marry, but Hannah finds it hard to adjust and she goes to stay in Paris for six months.

-Philip gets a new job in Darwin, he and Ruth are keen to pack up and move, but Hannah is reluctant at first as she feels she will be leaving behind memories of various friends and family who have died in the years previous, but she agrees to leave and in 1999 they bid farewell to Erinsborough.
+Philip gets a new job in Darwin, he and Ruth are keen to pack up and move, but Hannah is reluctant at first as she feels she will be leaving behind memories of various friends and family who have died in the years previous, but she eventually agrees to leave and the Martins bid farewell to Erinsborough.
 The family settle in Darwin near the Willis family.

-A few years later, in 2005, Philip and Doug Willis (Terence Donovan) return to Erinsborough to pay their old mate Lou Carpenter (Tom Oliver) a visit and to watch the screening of Annalise Hartman's (Kimberly Davies) documentary about Ramsay Street.
+Six years later, Philip and Doug Willis (Terence Donovan) return to Erinsborough to pay their friend Lou Carpenter (Tom Oliver) a visit and to watch the screening of Annalise Hartman's (Kimberly Davies) documentary about Ramsay Street.
 At the Scarlet bar while conversing with former neighbour, Susan Kennedy (Jackie Woodburne), Philip bumps into his former brother-in-law, Paul, and immediately launches a verbal tirade at him for framing him for fraud twelve years earlier.
 Doug and Paul's sister, Lucy (Melissa Bell) quickly break up the fight.
-Despite this, Philip has a great time catching up with old friends then returns home to Ruth in Darwin after watching the documentary.
+Despite this, Philip enjoys catching up with old friends, then returns home to Ruth in Darwin after watching the documentary.
 Seventeen years later, Philip returns for Toadfish Rebecchi (Ryan Moloney) and Melanie Pearson's (Lucinda Cowden) wedding.
+He leaves again the following day.